SJRNoodles/s4inst/README.md

 Use the arrow keys to move your spaceship.
 To shoot lasers, press either Z or CTRL.
 ### Downloads
 Go to releases tab on Github
+### Credits
+I took some sounds from royalty free websites.
+Thanks to them!
+Music in the game is from Dubmood.
+Thanks to them for the music, and how cool it is!